kortschak/groktest/README.md

 2022/04/22 18:14:03 grok failed: failed to match all inputs exit status 1
 ```
-which will give an non-zero exit status for any mismatch and will highlight lines that do not match.
+which will give a non-zero exit status for any mismatch and will highlight lines that do not match.

 To avoid having to cut text from a pipeline, it is possible to specify a line in a pipeline description like so, `groktest -grok file.yaml:<line>`.
 The specified line must be the first line of the grok processor.